maxbarnas/sigkill.dk/writings/guides/gateway.md

 --

 Run [this script](gateway.sh) on the gateway as root.
 It sets up the actual forwarding and NATing in the kernel.
+You will need to have the `iptable_nat` kernel module loaded.

 Then statically assign the gateway an IP adress on the `eth0`
 interface: